 To edit the details of a particular reservation, Click on the Reservations link at the top of the page.
 Here you will see a list of all the reservations you have taken.

 All of the information is saved under the customer's name.
 Click on the name of the reservation you wish to edit, or click Edit Reservation.
 You can also delete a reservation from an event by clicking on Delete, and the space that was taken by the reservation will become available again in the event.

 Once inside the individual reservation, make whatever changes are necessary to a particular section (Reservation Details, Payment Information, Payment Status).
 You can transfer a reservation to another time or day by clicking on the Change Date/Time link and selecting a new date and time.
 Each section has its own Update button, so be sure to click Update for any section to which you've made changes.
+There's even a text box to track any "special requests" made by your customer and a box for internal "reservation notes" that are not visible to your customers.
 If you make changes to more than one section, you will need to click Update more than once.
 You've now edited a reservation.
 It's that easy!

 How Reservations Work for the Customer

 Once you have set up an event, we highly recommend that you access the calendar from your website, as a customer would, and make some practice reservations.
 Once you create some practice reservations you can easily delete them later, and this gives you a very clear idea of the steps your customers will be making.
 This process also allows you to learn how to edit and/or delete a reservation (without affecting a real customer's reservation).

 Remember that all credit card information is safely stored but no credit card can be ACTUALLY CHARGED from the customer side of the program.
 No one except you or another administrative password holder can actually CHARGE a credit card, and then only if you have arranged in advance for credit card processing (see your Customer Questionnaire).
 Don't worry about "accidental" charges - it won't happen.